 Plumbing leaks should be fixed right away.
 Removing the mold from the dampened area is ineffective if the source of the moisture is left untreated.
 The mold spores will simply grow back along the wet area.
-To tackle the mold, the source of the moisture problem must be addressed first.
+To tackle the mold, our mold specialists always address the moisture problem first.

 Snow melts in early spring unleash a wave of moisture into the indoors if the property is not properly sealed.
 It so happens that the basement receives the brunt of the problem.
 Basements are a favorite spot for mold spores to grow due to the constant dampness and darkness that provide ideal conditions for mold to prosper.
 Due to the likelihood of moisture in the basement, homeowners should inspect any crevices, along pipes, and the areas surrounding foundation cracks for signs of mold.

 The spring thaw is not the only time moisture enters a home.
 Throughout spring, heavy rainfalls are a likely event.
 The excess water can leak into a property, giving mold plenty of reasons to take hold.
 Regularly inspect the basement for any indications of water intrusions and its consequence, mold.

 Condensation is a common problem in many households.
 Water droplets that accumulate along windows can serve as a reliable nutrient source for mold spores.
 It is important to wipe down any condensation that forms.
 An even better solution is to seal the windows so that condensation does not continue to form.